 Rental Assistance Demonstration Project

-The Rental Assistance Demonstration (RAD) is a program from the US Department of Housing and Urban Development (HUD) that gives public housing authorities like KCHA new flexibility to preserve and improve public housing properties like yours.
-KCHA has to apply to HUD to participate in the program.
+The Rental Assistance Demonstration (RAD) is a program from the US Department of Housing and Urban Development (HUD) that gives public housing authorities like KCHA new flexibility to preserve and improve public housing properties.

-RAD conversion provides more flexible funding for KCHA’s housing programs and allows us to better care for our properties.
-RAD conversion will also give you more choices for housing in the future, because after 12-months you can apply for a Housing Choice Voucher.
+RAD conversion provides more flexible and stable funding for KCHA’s housing and allows us to better care for our properties.

 Can I stay in my apartment?